MultiAtomLiouvilleEquationGenerator: A Mathematica package for Liouville superoperators and master equations of multilevel atomic systems: Introduction

 Atoms and molecules naturally interact with electromagnetic fields whose sources have been available for about half a century.
-The technological improvements of these sources allowed experimental access to the atoms internal and external degrees of freedom by manipulating their electronic configuration.
-As a result, during the last couple of decades, atomic physics yielded benchmarking research that provided the foundations of a new era in which quantum states can be prepared in laboratories worldwide.
-The scientific and technological relevance of these advances was recognised by recurrently awarding the Nobel price in physics to the research area since the late 90s\footnote{ 1997: Chu, Cohen-Tanoudji,Phillips; 2001: Cornell, Ketterle, Wieman; 2005: Hall, Hänsch-, Glauber; 2012: Haroche, Wineland; 2018: Ashkin, Mourou, Strickland; 2022: Aspect, Clauser, Zeilenger; 2023: Agostini, Krausz, L'Huillier.}.
+The technological improvements of these sources allowed experimental access to the internal and external degrees of freedom of atoms by manipulating their electronic configuration.
+As a result, during the last couple of decades, atomic physics has yielded benchmarking research that provides the foundations of a new era in which quantum states can be prepared in laboratories worldwide.
+The scientific and technological relevance of these advances has been recognized by multiple Nobel prizes in physics for the field since the late 90s\footnote{ 1997: Chu, Cohen-Tanoudji,Phillips; 2001: Cornell, Ketterle, Wieman; 2005: Hall, Hänsch-, Glauber; 2012: Haroche, Wineland; 2018: Ashkin, Mourou, Strickland; 2022: Aspect, Clauser, Zeilenger; 2023: Agostini, Krausz, L'Huillier.}.

 When an atom is excited the change in its electronic structure generates an electric dipole.
-Dipole-dipole interactions in an ensemble of atoms coupled to near-resonance electromagnetic fields give rise to cooperative, quantum interference phenomena such as superradiance, subradiance and frequency shifts \cite{PhysRevA.2.889,PhysRev.181.32,Gross_1982}.
-Such interactions become dominant when the characteristic distances of the system are comparable with the wavelength of the interacting fields.
+Dipole-dipole interactions in an ensemble of atoms coupled to near-resonant electromagnetic fields give rise to cooperative, quantum interference phenomena such as superradiance, subradiance and frequency shifts \cite{PhysRevA.2.889,PhysRev.181.32,Gross_1982}.
+Such interactions become important when the characteristic distances of the system are comparable with the wavelength of the interacting fields.
 These distances have become more controllable throughout the years.
 In systems made of hot, cold or ultracold dilute gases the atomic position is not controllable.
-In most of the research carried out with such systems their characteristic distances have kept long compared the interacting wavelength.
+In most of the research carried out with such systems the characteristic distances have been large when compared to the interaction wavelength.
 Keeping the regime where cooperative effects are dominant practically unexplored.